 Now that you’re retired, you finally have time to enjoy the finer things in life.
 And if you’re like many retirees, a vacation home is a central fixture in your retirement dreams.
-Whether you want a wonderful place in Honolulu you can retreat to during the cold winter months or a second home that will one day become your permanent residence, finding the perfect vacation home is the first step toward realizing your retirement vision.
+Whether you want a wonderful place in Kona you can retreat to during the cold winter months or a second home that will one day become your permanent residence, finding the perfect vacation home is the first step toward realizing your retirement vision.
 Before you start shopping for that perfect Hawaiian vacation home, there are a few questions to ask yourself.

 Why do I want a vacation home?